 By that definition, the 9/11 spectacle was paranormal -- a sighting!
 It actively defies any attempt to say "what really happened", and can only be resolved by abandoning the concept of objective truth.

 September 12.
 Today I'm going deeper into woo-woo stuff, but it's all perfectly normal.
-Our sense of "weirdness" or "trippiness" does not come from the phenomena themselves, but from the inadequacy of the objective model of reality.
+Our sense of weirdness does not come from the phenomena themselves, but from the inadequacy of the objective model of reality.
 Once we abandon the idea that "there is" a truth independent of observers, all the paradoxes melt away.

 But we also notice regularities in our experience.
 Experience is persistent -- our world tends to stay the same over time.
 Experience is shared -- we tend to see the same things as the people around us.
 And experience is somewhat chosen -- we tend to see what we're looking for, or expecting.

 From those principles, we can derive a model of reality in which groups of us form shared worlds, dependent on belief, and resistant to change.
-We might call one of these worlds "consensus reality," or "the Matrix."
+We might call one of these worlds "consensus reality."
 They are like floating islands in a sea of potential experience that is much more variable.
 And at the edges of the islands, the sea wears the stone away, and sea creatures come to shore, but their influence is barely felt in the center.